Korivash/AutoGitPull/README.md

 ## Conclusion

-With this script, you can automate the process of fetching and pulling updates from the
+With this script, you can automate the process of fetching and pulling updates from the Github Desktop Version.

+## Why do i use this?

+With multiple developers pushing to a project onto say a VPS this will fetch everyones pushes without disturbing the person currently on the VPS.